X

 Request A Free Demo

 Say, for instance, you have an advertiser who sells kitchenware.
 The first place you would think to put those ads would be in the recipes section of your site, since the people who visit that section most likely enjoy cooking.
-With a DMP, however, you could create an audience of users who have a lot of interest in cooking and kitchenware, and then display those kitchenware ads across your entire site aimed specifically at those users, rather than just in your recipes section.
+With a DCP, however, you could create an audience of users who have a lot of interest in cooking and kitchenware, and then display those kitchenware ads across your entire site aimed specifically at those users, rather than just in your recipes section.

 2. Increasing Average CPM